aardappel/lobster/docs/source/command_line_usage.md

 It's useful to understand the directories lobster uses, both for reading source code files and any data files the program may use:

--   the root repo directory: This is the folder this has the default `bin modules data docs samples tests` folders inside of it.
+-   the root repo directory: This is the main folder that has the default `bin modules data docs samples tests` folders inside of it.

 -   the auxiliary directory: this is where the main `.lobster` file being